AdguardTeam/AdguardKnowledgeBase/11.vpn/030.adguard-vpn-for-ios/010.features-overview/docs.en.md

 * 5 simultaneously connected devices *vs.* 2 devices with enabled AdGuard VPN

-* Unlimited traffic *vs.* 3 GB of traffic
+* Unlimited traffic *vs.* 3 GB of traffic per month

 * No speed cap *vs.* 20 Mbit/sec speed limit

-You can read more about the license and its features [in this arcticle](link).
+You can read more about the differences between a free and a paid version [in this arcticle](link).